Department HQ needs more civil servants

 "There is a question as to how we fill the remainder of the building," Mr Lewis told BBC Radio Foyle.

-"We have committed a large amount of funding to this building so to maximise its vale we need to fill it as soon as possible," he said.
+"We have committed a large amount of funding to this building so to maximise its value we need to fill it as soon as possible," he said.

 Plans to relocate the department's headquarters from Dundonald House in east Belfast to Ballykelly were first mooted in 2012.